splunk/cisco_webex_meetings_app_for_splunk/README.md

-# Cisco WebEx Meetings for Splunk
+# Cisco WebEx Meetings App for Splunk

-The **Cisco WebEx Meetings for Splunk** app provides the interface for searches, reports, and dashboards for your Cisco WebEx Meetings video conferencing environment.
+The **Cisco WebEx Meetings App for Splunk** app provides the interface for searches, reports, and dashboards for your Cisco WebEx Meetings video conferencing environment.
 It works in concert with [WebEx Meetings Add-on for Splunk](https://splunkbase.splunk.com/app/4991/), which connects to your Cisco WebEx Meetings data, to enable you to monitor, manage, and troubleshoot your WebEx Meetings service from a single application.

 ## Release Notes